Pregnancy with Hypothyroidism or Hashimoto’s–what patients have learned

 What about iodine when I’m pregnant?

 Just as the need for thyroid hormones increases, so does the need for adequate levels of iodine.
-Many scholarly articles and health organizations recommend this, range from 150 to 250 µg of iodine supplementation.
+Many scholarly articles and health organizations recommend this, ranging from 150 to 250 µg (mg) of iodine supplementation.
 You can work with your doctor on this.

-Why natural desiccated thyroid for HYPOthyroidism if I’m pregnant?
+Why T3 in my treatment for hypothyroidism if I’m pregnant?

 How do healthy levels of my thyroid hormones, or the right supplementation, affect my little growing baby?